vote4hk/warsinhk/README.md

 ### Internationalization (i18n)

-We are using [react-i18next](https://react.i18next.com/) to assert that needed translations get loaded or that your content gets rendered when the language changes.
+We are using [react-i18next](https://react.i18next.com/) to assert that the internationalized content can be loaded or that it gets rendered when the language changes.

 The translation json files for `en` and `zh` are located at `src/locales/en/translation.json` and `src/locales/zh/translation.json` respectively.
 By default, `zh` is used.
 If you have changes to the wordings, please make sure they are added or updated in both json files.